General Holder Smooth Convergence Rates Follow From Specialized Rates Assuming Growth Bounds: Proofs of the Rate Lifting Theorems and

 Then we focus on the convex envelope surrounding these models

-We consider the auxiliary minimization problem of $ \min h(x) $, which shares and improves on the structure of $f$ as described in the following three lemmas. \begin{lemma} The objectives $f$ and $h$ have $f(x_i)=h(x_i)$ and $g_i\in\partial h(x_i)$ for each $i\in\{0,\dots, T, *\}$. \end{lemma} \begin{lemma} The objective $h$ is $(L,\eta)$-H\"older smooth. \end{lemma} \begin{lemma} The objective $h$ has $(\epsilon/D^p,p)$-H\"older growth on $B(x_*, D)$. \end{lemma}
+We consider the auxiliary minimization problem of $ \min_{x\in Q} h(x) $, which shares and improves on the structure of $f$ as described in the following three lemmas. \begin{lemma} The objectives $f$ and $h$ have $f(\bar x)=h(\bar x)$ and $g(\bar x)\in\partial h(\bar x)$ for each $\bar x\in \{x_0,\dots, x_T\}\cup X_*$. \end{lemma} \begin{lemma} The objective $h$ is $(L,\eta)$-H\"older smooth. \end{lemma} \begin{lemma} The objective $h$ has $(\epsilon/D^p,p)$-H\"older growth on $B(x_*, D)\cap Q$. \end{lemma}

 Before proving these three results, we show that they suffice to complete our proof.
-Lemma~\ref{lem:agreement} and assumption (A1) together ensures that applying \texttt{fom} to either $f$ or $h$ produces the same sequence of iterates up to iteration $T$.
-Since $f$ and $h$ both minimize at $x_*$ (as $g_*=0\in\partial f(x_*)\cap \partial h(x_*)$), no $x_k$ with $k\leq T$ is an $\epsilon$-minimizer of $h$.
+Lemma~\ref{lem:agreement} and assumption (A1) together ensure that applying \texttt{fom} to either $f$ or $h$ produces the same sequence of iterates up to iteration $T$.
+Since $f$ and $h$ both minimize on $X_*$ (as each $\bar x\in X_*$ has a subgradient $g(\bar x)\in -N_Q(\bar x)$ for both $f$ and $h$), no $x_k$ with $k\leq T$ is an $\epsilon$-minimizer of $h$.
 Hence applying the structural conditions from Lemmas~\ref{lem:smoothness} and~\ref{lem:growth} with assumption (A3) on $h$ completes our rate lifting argument as